hi-ogawa/talks/2025-10-25/slides.md

 <div class="mt-4">

-- It's common to have a test execution time to be shorter than collection time.
+- Depending on the nature of tests, a test execution time can be shorter than collection time.

 ```ansi
 ...